 This test can be a helpful self-test tool.
 But the only surefire way to know if you have a deviated septum is to get a diagnosis from a healthcare provider.

 An injury, like a broken nose, can cause a deviated septum.
 Other causes include:

 - Car accidents.

-It may also be a result of normal development.
-As the nose grows, the septum also grows and can sometimes grow towards one side.
-This is typically the most common reason to have a deviated septum.
+A deviated septum can also be a result of normal development.
+As your nose grows, your septum also grows and can sometimes lean toward one side.
+This is the most common deviated septum cause.

 Diagnosis and Tests